brimdata/zync/README.md

 `zync` has two sub-commands for synchronizing data to and from Kafka:
 * `zync to-kafka` - syncs data from a Zed data pool to a Kafka topic
-* `zync from-kafka` - syncs data from a Kafka topic to a Zed data pool
+* `zync from-kafka` - syncs data from Kafka topics to Zed data pools

 Currently, only the binary
 [Kavka/Avro format](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#wire-format)